scala/scala3/docs/docs/reference/metaprogramming/staging.md

 the value, also at run-time.
 Note, how we make a future-stage function of type `Expr[Array[Int] => Int]` in line 4 below.
 Using `run { ... }` we can evaluate an expression at runtime.
-Within the scope of `run` we can also invoke `show` on an expression to get
+Within the scope of `run` we can also invoke `show` on an expression to get a source-like representation of the expression.

- Invoking the `.show` or `.run` we can either show the code or run it respectivelly.

 ```scala
 // make available the necessary toolbox for runtime code generation